 Where is Knack?

 Knack helps businesses all over the world solve their most critical challenge—attracting, hiring, developing and empowering top talent.
 Tapping into the appeal of mobile games, insight of behavioral neuroscience, and power of big data, Knack enables you to identify the right people—quickly, consistently and repeatedly—at web scale.

-Whether you’re a global enterprise or a small domestic business, using the Knack Business App is straightforward: as people play, our algorithms predict potential in real time so you can make the right decisions and hire the right talent.
+Whether you’re a global enterprise or a small business, using the Knack Business App is straightforward: as people play, our algorithms predict potential in real time so you can make the right decisions and hire the right talent.
 Powerful, yet simple.

 We built Knack to help people find the right jobs.
-Students, learners, and trainees in high schools, colleges, universities, and workforce training programs are matched to opportunities—including some they may not have even have considered—based on their potential rather than their credentials.
+Students, learners, and trainees in high schools, colleges, universities, and workforce training programs are matched to opportunities—including some they may not have even considered—based on their potential rather than their credentials.